 Water for Malawi

-In 2021, as Club Foundation Chair for the Rotary Club of Downers Grove, Harry McCabe initiated a global water grant, GG2122731, in partnership with VIP and the Blantyre Rotary Club, to drill five borehole wells in the Zomba region of Southern Malawi.
+In 2021, as Club Foundation Chair for the Rotary Club of Downers Grove, Harry McCabe initiated a global water grant, GG2122731, in partnership with Villages In Partnership (VIP) and the Blantyre Rotary Club, to drill five borehole wells in the Zomba region of Southern Malawi.

-In 2026, the Foundation Committee is preparing another grant very much like the first one: Same size, same partners, same area, same focus on borehole wells.
+In 2025-2026, the DG Foundation Committee is preparing another grant very much like the first one: Same size (5 wells), same partners (Blantyre Rotary and VIP), same area (Zomba), and the same focus on borehole wells as a foundational and community-chosen resource for moving from scarcity to sustainability.

 Why Malawi